You may already know that having a compelling Unique Selling Proposition (USP) for your business is the cornerstone of successful marketing.

 The company also provides prospects with the latest education and advice – specifically special reports and newsletters; the information reinforces their place in the market as THE experts in this highly specialised field.

-Prospects know precisely why it makes more sense for property investors to deal with Loans Approved than a bank or ‘one stop shop.’
+Prospects know precisely why it makes more sense for property investors to deal with Trilogy Funding than a bank or non-specialist broker.

-Expertise in a particular niche can be a very powerful USP, especially on the Internet.
-Becoming more focused in a specific niche means you dominate a playing field, which is always more successful than trying to secure some turf in a market that’s commoditized.
+Becoming more focused in a specific niche means you dominate a playing field, which is always more successful than trying to secure some turf in a market that’s commoditised.